happyt/vue-nodegraph/README.md

 Now have line dragging

+Next drop to a point and get the event

-Next need to put together the overall structure of DOM elements, circle elements and lines
+After need to put together the overall structure of DOM elements, circle elements and lines